danielsantander/cyberdev/kali-linux/docs/09_process_management.md

 #
 ```

-**Example**: Create a cron task to run a backup script (`/bin/backup.sh`) every Sunday morning at 1:00AM, specify that the user to run the script is "backup".
+**Example** Create a cron task to run a backup script (`/bin/backup.sh`) every Sunday morning at 1:00AM, specify that the user to run the script is "backup".
 ```shell
 # run every Sunday of every month at 1AM:
 00 1 * * 0 backup /bin/backup.sh